massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/press-status.md

 * Stable as of 5.0.0

 ### Variant options
-* When [placed](./?p=molecules-press-status-with-overflow) in the page content area of a two column template the background will extend to the left.
+* When [placed](./?p=molecules-press-status-with-overflow) in the page content area of a Right Rail template the background will extend to the left.

 ### Variables